Skip to content

 The full reading of curation through the SDC lens lives in the curation variant.

-The Murmur Engine (FICA submission, 11 April 2026) is SDC in public space.
-The project's central move is that a machine placed in a public site will refuse to render verdicts, instead emitting its hesitations, retrievals, and thresholds as ambient surface.
+SDC in public space is the same move shifted into a different idiom.
+A machine placed in a public site can be designed to refuse confident verdicts, emitting its hesitations, retrievals, and thresholds as ambient surface instead.
 Members of the public see the machine's language outputs (Stage 1), its internal verdicts made visible (Stage 2), and its public narration (Stage 3) — and they see, crucially, that the three layers are not the same thing.
 The work stages the architecture.
-The failure the project critiques — machines dressed up to issue confident verdicts while being probabilistic underneath — is exactly the failure SDC in AI tools is built to prevent.
+The failure such a work critiques — machines dressed up to issue confident verdicts while being probabilistic underneath — is exactly the failure SDC in AI tools is built to prevent.
 The gallery and the pipeline make the same argument.

 The politics of animal ethics is a domain where SDC cuts.
 The language of welfare is probabilistic, managerial, contextual — it is the language of how animals are treated, measured in welfare-indicator units, balanced against other considerations.
 The language of rights is deterministic, rule-bound, absolute — it is the claim that certain treatments are categorically wrong regardless of context.
 The two are not two degrees of the same thing.
 They are two kinds of thing.

 The conflation is the whole problem.
 "Humane meat" is welfare language smuggled into rights territory — a probabilistic adjective pretending to do deterministic work.
-Koher's position (and Prayas's lived practice) refuses the conflation. animalRightsLens builds the refusal into software: AI describes a menu or a dish (language), code applies a rights-based rule (judgement), AI narrates the verdict (language).
-The tool is faithful to the ethics because it is structurally split-domain.
+Koher's position refuses the conflation.
+A software expression of the refusal builds it directly into the pipeline: AI describes a menu or a dish (language), code applies a rights-based rule (judgement), AI narrates the verdict (language).
+Any such tool is faithful to the ethics because it is structurally split-domain.
 The ethics are not a layer on the tool; the tool is an expression of the ethics.

 The full reading lives in the animal rights and veganism variant.

-Museum of Vestigial Desire and the essays that followed it are SDC in prose.
-The work separates descriptive language (what is there, what is being traced, what remains) from evaluative judgement (what this means, what should be done).
-The essay form of MoVD was built so the two could not collapse: fragments held traces without rendering verdicts about them, and the reader had to do the judgement work in their own reading.
-This is why the project generated material for nine years and did not finish.
-Finishing would have required collapsing the domains, which the form refused.
+An essayistic practice can itself be SDC.
+The form separates descriptive language (what is there, what is being traced, what remains) from evaluative judgement (what this means, what should be done).
+The essay form is built so the two cannot collapse: fragments hold traces without rendering verdicts about them, and the reader has to do the judgement work in their own reading.
+A practice that runs at this temperature does not easily finish; finishing would require collapsing the domains, which the form refuses.

 The split between description and judgement is not new to philosophy.
 Hume named it; Moore formalised it; the descriptive–normative distinction is foundational.
 SDC is not a claim to have discovered this.
 It is a claim that the distinction is architecturally enforceable, in software and in practice, and that enforcement protects what conflation erases.